dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 ## YANG SID-file

-IANA is requested to register a new ".sid" file in the "IETF YANG SID Registry" {{RFC9595}}:
+IANA is requested to register a new ".sid" file in the "IETF YANG-SID Ranges" {{RFC9595}}:

 ~~~
 SID range entry point: TBD